minGPT-Style Addition Example #

 - overfitProbe : Bool

-Train only the probe pair, useful for verifying the CUDA GPT can overfit one addition.
+Train only the selected pair, useful for checking that the CUDA GPT can overfit one addition.

 Instances For